The following Construction practice note provides comprehensive and up to date legal information covering:

 Other helpful summaries on issues which may be relevant are available in Checklists: Key issues to consider on receipt of a Notice of Adjudication and Key issues to consider when preparing an Adjudication Response.

 The Housing Grants, Construction and Regeneration Act 1996 (HGCRA 1996) and the Scheme for Construction Contracts do not expressly provide for any response from the responding party to either the Notice of Adjudication or the Referral Notice.
 However, the adjudicator has a general power to issue directions relating to the conduct of the adjudication and one of those directions will invariably be the service of a Response.
-It would be a breach of natural justice not to permit the responding party any opportunity to present its case—see CJP Builders v William Verry and Practice Note: Breach of
+It would be a breach of natural justice not to permit the responding party any opportunity to present its case—see CJP Builders v William Verry and Practice Note: Breach of natural justice in adjudication.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in